 - Think about whether you want a rate that goes up and down as interest rates change, or if you would prefer to guarantee your monthly payments for a period of time by fixing.
 Remember not to focus entirely on the interest rate on offer, you should also take into account any fees you will need to pay.

 - Step 3 – Submit your application

 - When you submit your application, you will be required to provide proof of identification, proof of income and details of your outgoings.
 It will save time if you are prepared, so get together at least 3 months payslips or accounts, your passport or driving licence, and bank statements before you apply.
 Submitting your application through a mortgage broker is useful as they can help you through the whole process and deal with the lender on your behalf.

 - Step 4 – Assessment

 - Before agreeing your mortgage, a lender will need to assess your income, financial commitments and outgoings to make sure the mortgage will be affordable.
 They will also look at your credit rating and carry out a valuation of your property.

 - After carrying out all of their checks, the lender will then provide you with a mortgage offer.
 Your conveyancer will undertake all of the necessary legal work and take the process through to completion by arranging for the funds to be transferred to your previous lender.
 If you are borrowing additional money, to consolidate other debt or carry out some home improvements for example, the extra will be paid to you.

-If you are interested in remortgaging your property, or you just want to see which options are available to you, then give London and Country a call.
+If you are interested in remortgaging your property, or you just want to see which options are available to you, then give L&C a call.
 Our expert advisors will be able to find the best option for you and your property, quickly and hassle free.